pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * He has discovered a new restaurant that he would like to share with us.
 * I have discovered that the Google docs are very thorough.
 * We discovered the car had been vandalized.
----

-Ana: What was the last thing that you discovered?

-Bob: I have never discovered anything!

----

 ## fill filled (d) (reg)